DorielRivalet/MHFZ_Overlay/README.md

 - `Shift+F5` Restart Overlay
 - `Shift+F6` Exit

+It's recommended to start the overlay when you are loaded into Mezeporta.

 If the overlay doesn't seem to load values properly, restart it.
 If that didn't fix the issue, [please send information here](https://github.com/Imulion/MHFZ_Overlay/issues).

 ## Features